SpectroFinance/SpectroCoin-Merchant-API/README.md

 # Requirements

 * Must have a SpectroCoin account ([Sign Up!](https://spectrocoin.com/en/signup.html)) to setup and test API.
 For merchant API usage in production you must approve your account.
+* Must create merchant API instance on the system
 * Must [generate](README.md#merchant-keypair) private and public key pairs.

 # API